Mozambique goes to the polls in vote that tests peace deal

 MAPUTO, Mozambique (AP) — Polls opened across Mozambique on Tuesday, with 13 million voters registered to cast ballots in presidential, parliamentary, and provincial elections seen as key to consolidating peace in the southern African nation.

-A ceasefire was signed in August between the government and the opposition Renamo rebels after years of skirmishes following a civil war, and acceptance of the election results is a key test of the agreement.
+Parties’ acceptance of the election results is a key test of the ceasefire signed in August between the government and the opposition Renamo rebels after years of skirmishes following a 15-year civil war that killed an estimated 1 million people.

-The ruling Frelimo party, which has governed since Mozambique’s independence from Portugal in 1975, is expected to be returned to power and President Felipe Nyusi, who voted as polls opened, is expected to win a second term in a vote where insecurity and political tensions might keep some people from the polls.
+The ruling Frelimo party, which has governed since Mozambique’s independence from Portugal in 1975, is expected to be returned to power.
+President Felipe Nyusi, who voted as polls opened, is expected to win a second term in a vote where insecurity and political tensions might keep some people from the polls.

+Nyusi urged Mozambicans to avoid violence — a week after police acknowledged that several suspects in the murder of prominent local election observer Anastacio Matavel were police officers, leading to condemnation from some international vote observer groups.

+The president can claim credit for the $25 billion Mozambique Liquid Natural Gas project, part of efforts to tap substantial deposits of natural gas, but his first term has been overshadowed by an economic crisis caused by a $2 billion corruption scandal in which companies set up by the secret services and defense ministry secretly borrowed money to set up projects that never materialized.

-Renamo’s candidate and new leader Ossufo Momade is expected to benefit from Renamo’s popularity, particularly in the countryside.
-Also seeking the presidency is opposition MDM candidate Daviz Simango, who is mayor of Beira city, which suffered badly in the devastating Cyclone Idai earlier this year.
+The opposition Renamo’s candidate and new leader Ossufo Momade is expected to benefit from Renamo’s popularity, particularly in the countryside.
+Also seeking the presidency is opposition MDM candidate Daviz Simango, the mayor of Beira city, which suffered badly in the devastating Cyclone Idai earlier this year.

-The southern African nation of nearly 30 million people on the Indian Ocean was hit by Idai and, weeks later, Cyclone Kenneth, raising fears about what climate change would bring to the country’s sprawling coastline in the decades to come.
+The country of nearly 30 million people on the Indian Ocean was hit by Idai and, weeks later, Cyclone Kenneth, raising fears about what climate change would bring to the sprawling coastline in the decades to come.
+Hundreds of thousands of people are still recovering from the storms and hunger is a growing concern as months remain before the next substantial harvest.

-Insecurity also poses a threat.
-At least 10 polling centers were not opening in northernmost Cabo Delgado province as Mozambique’s election authority said it cannot guarantee safety from attacks by shadowy Islamic extremists.
-That means some 5,400 people will not be able to vote.
+Insecurity also poses a growing threat.
+At least 10 polling centers were not opening in northernmost Cabo Delgado province as Mozambique’s election authority said it could not guarantee safety from attacks by shadowy Islamic extremists, who have killed more than 400 people in the past two years.
+That means some 5,400 people are not able to vote.

-More than 400 people have been killed by the insurgents over the past two years.

 Vote counting will start after polls close at 6 p.m. local time and preliminary results are expected Wednesday, with full provisional results before the end of the week.